 Whenever possible, soak troublesome items between loads.
 A utility sink is such a blessing.
 When I cleaned houses in college, I would just drool when I had a utility sink to work with instead of a bathtub or outside hose.
 When we built our current home, I managed to locate one inside and one outside.
 They are such a help.
-My inside sink often holds a bucket of Biz dissolved into warm water.
-After soaking many notoriously stubborn stains disappear easily.
+My inside sink often holds a bucket of Oxiclean dissolved into warm water.
+After soaking, many notoriously stubborn stains disappear easily.

 Who is in Charge?

 Each household must sort out who is in charge of the laundry.
-Dads often take over these jobs.
+Dads often take over this job.
 In our home, the kids help me accomplish this activity.
 Each older teen takes a year to be in charge of the laundry so they will be confident in this task in college and later their own home.
 Like most other housework, systems must be developed for your family and the configuration of your home.
 Try ideas that fit your family.
 Always think of ways to bring the process to more efficiency.
 I love when a new idea saves me time or solves a problem.

 Bright and Organized